-The Hobart and William Smith Colleges Cantori, a mixed chamber vocal ensemble of approximately 18 voices, is committed to the fostering of American contemporary choral music.
-To this end Cantori commissions and performs annually a new American choral work.
-The group performs the work several times in the spring of the year, both on campus and as part of the Colleges Chorale’s annual tour.
+The Hobart and William Smith Colleges Cantori, a mixed chamber vocal ensemble of approximately 16 voices, is committed to the fostering of American contemporary choral music.
+To this end Cantori commissions and performs each year a different American choral work.
+The group performs the work several times in the spring of the academic year, both on campus and as part of the Colleges Chorale’s annual tour.

-In previous years Cantori has performed new works by Stacy Garrop, Jesse Jones, Ben Moore, Judith Cloud, George Andoniadis, Paul Lansky, Michael Dellaira, Scott Gendel, Edie Hill, Craig Weston, Michael Ives, Jan Bach, Carol Barnett, Jacob Avshalomov, Lee R. Kesselman, Paul Fetler, W. Newell Hendricks, and the late HWS Colleges music professor Nicholas V. D'Angelo, whose Songs . . .
+In previous years Cantori has performed new works by Mark Olivieri, Giselle Wyers, Nicholas Omiccioli, Carter Pann, Stacy Garrop, Jesse Jones, Ben Moore, Judith Cloud, George Andoniadis, Paul Lansky, Michael Dellaira, Scott Gendel, Edie Hill, Craig Weston, Michael Ives, Jan Bach, Carol Barnett, Jacob Avshalomov, Lee R. Kesselman, Paul Fetler, W. Newell Hendricks, and the late HWS Colleges music professor Nicholas V. D'Angelo, whose Songs . . .
 I Never Sang for My Father was written for Cantori in 1993 and helped establish the commissioning project as an annual event.

 For more information about opportunities for individual instruction in music, please contact the department.

 Phone: (315) 781-3406